-Actions: Responsible Entity Priority Establish an Ad Hoc Committee to review Association Bylaws, Beach Use Rules, and Policies, as well as enforcement strategies and make recommendations to the Board of Governors for implementation.
+Actions: Responsible Entity Priority Determine and document legal rights and responsibilities with respect to "quasi-municipal" status.
+Board of Governors High Establish an Ad Hoc Committee of members to review Association Bylaws, Beach Use Rules, and Policies, as well as enforcement strategies and make recommendations to the Board of Governors for implementation.
 Conduct public outreach as part of this effort.
 Implement changes as recommended by the Ad.
 Hoc Committee Board of Governors, Ad Hoc Committee Medium Maintain current rental policy in the near-term.
-However, this policy and enforcement mechanisms should be revisited periodically, with input from Association members, to ensure that it is meeting intended objectives.
+However, this policy and enforcement mechanisms should be revisited periodically, with input from Association members, to ensure that it meets intended objectives.
 Note: East Lyme is currently reviewing options for regulation in the "short term rental" space that may have impact on Black Point's existing policies.
-Board of Governors Low Periodically review the zoning regulations and enforcement strategies and make updates as necessary.
-Zoning Commission Ongoing If necessary, coordinate with the East Lyme Building Department and Fire Marshal to address any blight issues that pose a threat to health, safety, or public welfare.
-Zoning Commission, Zoning Enforcement Officer Ongoing
+Board of Governors Low

-4 While the survey indicated general satisfaction with the current 1-week rental policy (72%), those that responded "no" were equally split between too restrictive (allow less than 1 week rentals) and not restrictive enough (minimum 2 week or more rental period).
+&lt;sup>7While the survey indicated general satisfaction with the current 1-week rental policy (72%), those that responded "no" were equally split between too restrictive (allow less than 1 week rentals) and not restrictive enough (minimum 2 week or more rental period).